revbayes/revbayes.github.io/tutorials/geosse/index.md

 r_w := rho_w * m_w
 ```

-To obtain our vector of relative rates, `m_w`, we first create the simplex `m_w_simplex` which is a vector containing `num_regions` random values that will be estimated, where each value is between 0 and 1 and all values sum to 1.
+To obtain our vector of relative rates, `m_w`, we first create the simplex `m_w_simplex`, which is a vector containing `num_regions` random values that will be estimated, where each value is between 0 and 1 and all values sum to 1.
 The Dirichlet(1) distribution assigns equal probability to any combination of values in the simplex, making it a "flat prior".
 Setting the alpha value to be large sets higher prior probability on relative rates being similar to one another.
 We design the model in this way so that users can better control how relative rates of within-region speciation are distributed among regions.
 We then multiply `m_w_simplex` by `num_regions` to produce the mean relative rate value of 1 for any region represented in the resulting relative rate vector, `m_w`.
 Lastly, we multiply these relative rates by the absolute scaling factor, `rho_w`, to obtain our vector of absolute rates, `r_w`.

 Extinction rates are set up similarly.
 The same general logic applies as before.
 However, these rates are applied only to extinction and not to within-region speciation.